waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Procedural Adherence:** When a documented procedure for a complex mechanic (like using an HM) exists, I must follow it exactly instead of attempting unverified shortcuts.
 - **Tool Logic Must Perfectly Mirror Mechanics:** A tool will catastrophically fail if its internal model of the game is inaccurate.
 All tool logic must be based on rigorously verified in-game observations.
 - **Paradoxical Directives:** If a critique demands I fix text but the `notepad_edit` tool reports the text is not found, I must trust the tool's output as the source of truth and conclude the critique was based on a hallucination.
+- **Verify Object Existence:** A recurring failure is hallucinating NPCs and attempting to interact with them.
+I MUST verify an object's existence and coordinates in the `Map Objects On Screen` list before pressing 'A'.
+- **Exhaust All Angles:** When confronted with a physical puzzle (like a boulder), do not fixate on a single approach.
+If one side is blocked, methodically check for paths to access the puzzle from all other possible directions before concluding it's unsolvable from the current map state.
+- **`find_path` Limitation:** The tool cannot generate a path that requires a state change (e.g., walking to surfing).
+It will fail because such transitions are illegal without a manual HM activation.
+Paths requiring HMs must be executed in segments: 1) Path to the HM usage point.
+2) Manually use the HM.
+3) Path from the new position to the destination.
+- **Verify Before Acting:** I must verify on-screen text and game state information *before* creating map markers or editing the notepad to prevent hallucinations and data errors.
+This is a critical check against my own faulty memory.
+- **Dialogue Loop Evasion:** If an NPC's dialogue repeatedly triggers and blocks progress, it's likely due to being in their line of sight.
+Instead of repeatedly trying to clear the dialogue, move out of the trigger zone to break the loop.
+- **Verify Before Marking:** A critical error was creating numerous hallucinatory map markers based on faulty memory.
+I MUST verify the existence of an object or warp and its exact coordinates in the Game State Information *before* using `define_map_marker`.
+- **Marker Emoji Reliability:** Using complex or uncommon emojis for map markers can cause tool failures.
+Stick to simple, standard emojis (like arrows, checkmarks, etc.) to ensure reliability and avoid wasting turns on preventable errors.